 With a program of more than 25 sessions covering a broad spectrum of climate-related topics, the Global Climate Action Summit celebrated worldwide efforts and achievements and supported the acceleration of collaborative action to help realize The Paris Agreement — the first international agreement to reduce greenhouse gas emissions.

-Five key issue areas formed the backbone of this year’s summit:
+Five key challenges formed the backbone of this year’s summit:

 - Healthy energy systems